 In 1981 Naylor graduated from Brooklyn College and began her M.A. program in African-American Studies at Yale University.
-Her master's thesis, Lindon Hills, was published as a novel the year she graduated from Yale, 1983.
+Her master's thesis, Lindon Hills, was published as a novel in 1985.
+She graduated from Yale in 1983.

 In addition to writing professionally, Naylor also taught at George Washington University, New York University, Boston University, and Cornell University.
 She has published six professional works, which include the previously mentioned The Women of Brewster Place and Lindon Hills.
 She also wrote Mama Day (1988), Bailey's Cafe (1992), The Men of Brewster Place (1999), and 1996 (2005).
 These works contain the similar concepts of apocalypse, morality, transcendence, and redemption, which stem from strong influences of racism and politics.

 In 1983 Naylor received the American Book Award for Best first Novel for The Woman of Brewster Place and the Distinguished Writer Award from the Mid-Atlantic Writers Association.
 She also received a National Endowment for the Arts Fellowship in 1985 and a Candace Award from the National Coalition of One Hundred Black Women in 1986.
 In 1988 Naylor won a Guggenheim Fellowship and the following year she was given the "Lillian Smith Award" for Mama Day.